 One of the largest benefits of a Dampp-Chaser system is that it protects several of the main structural components of your piano from the harshest extremes.
-During the winter months, in some evenings the relative humidity indoors can be as low as 15%.
-This is close to the humidity the piano might experience in the desert.
+During the winter months, in some evenings the relative humidity indoors can be as low as 10%.
+(I’ve measured as low as 5% in some customer’s houses.)
+This is close to the humidity the piano might experience in Death Valley during the summer.
 Conversely, Maine summers can see relative humidity clearing 80%.
-Both of these extremes can be absolutely devastating for soundboards, bridges, and other finely constructed wooden components and glued joints.
+Both of these extremes can be absolutely devastating for soundboards, bridges, and other finely constructed wooden components and glue joints.

 The dehumidifier also does a superb job keeping out condensation and mold.
 A dehumidifier only system (about a third the cost of the full system) can be installed in pianos susceptible to mold.

 However, it’s important to mention that the Dampp-Chaser system does NOT protect the pinblock.
 Even though the Dampp-Chaser offers significant protection to much of the piano, the humidity of the room should always be controlled to the extent possible.

 Does the piano have to be tuned after the Dampp-Chaser is installed?

 Generally there will be some settling after the system is installed.
 The usually recommendation is to wait about two weeks for the piano to settle, and then tune it.